home-assistant/home-assistant.io/source/_integrations/recorder.markdown

 ## Handling disk corruption and hardware failures

 When using SQLite, if the system encounters unrecoverable disk corruption, it will move the database aside and create a new database to keep the system online.
 In this case, having at least 2.5x the database size available in free disk space is essential.
-Starting a new database should be an infrequent operation and is usually caused by failing flash storage, an inadequate power supply, an unclean shutdown, or another hardware failure.
+Starting a new database is the system's last resort recovery option and is usually caused by failing flash storage, an inadequate power supply, an unclean shutdown, or another hardware failure.

 ## Advanced configuration